daodaofr/daodaofr.github.io/index.md

 Office: 5-510, Software building, Shanghai Jiao Tong University.

 ### Facilities
-We have a light stage and a motion/volume capture devices.
+We have a light stage and a motion/volume capture device.
 We have abundant GPUs.
 ![image](facility.png)

 ### Opening Positions